 For example, let’s say you take out a pay-per-mile insurance policy with a base rate of $25 per month and your per-mile fee is 5 cents.
 If you were to drive 300 miles in a month you would pay a total of $40.
 The next month, your base rate stays the same, but if you only drive 150 miles, you’ll pay a total of $32.50.

 Some insurers provide a mileage cap that limits the number of miles you can be billed for over the course of a day.
 Metromile caps its policies at 250 miles a day, or 150 miles if you live in New Jersey.
 A mileage cap allows policyholders to avoid financial surprises and take longer drives if necessary, such as on a road trip, without building up a massive bill.

 How Much Can You Save With Pay-Per-Mile Insurance?

 The amount of money you can save with pay-per-mile insurance depends on how much you drive.
 Metromile boasts it can save a motorist who drives less than 10,000 miles a year $541 annually on car insurance.

 However, many insurance companies offer stackable discounts that make their policies more affordable.
 Sometimes, being eligible for multiple discounts can save you more money than opting for pay-per-mile insurance.
 The only way to know for sure is to compare quotes from multiple insurers.

-We recommend using the tool below to get quotes from at least three top insurers in your area, as well as contacting a company like Metromile to see how much your base rate would be.
+We recommend getting quotes from at least three top insurers in your area.
 Then, depending on the average number of miles you drive, compare whether pay-per-mile insurance would be cheaper.

 Who Is Pay-Per-Mile Insurance For?